 According to quotation legislation, you are entitled to fulfilment of the agreement.
 This means that the customer must pay what has been agreed, provided that you have delivered what was promised.

-As a hospitality or events professional, it is important to understand that a quote becomes binding as soon as it is accepted.
-Always ensure clear terms and conditions, concrete descriptions and a clear validity period.
+As a hospitality or events professional, it is important to understand that a quotation becomes binding as soon as it is accepted.
+Always ensure that you provide clear terms and conditions, specific descriptions and a clear period of validity.

-Protect yourself with good terms and conditions, clear payment agreements and a careful cancellation policy.
-Keep all communication and ensure you have written confirmation of important agreements.
+Protect yourself with good terms and conditions, clear payment agreements and careful cancellation policies.
+Keep all communications and ensure you have written confirmation of important agreements.

 Prevention is better than cure.
-Invest time in creating professional, clear quotes.
+Invest time in creating professional, clear quotations.
 This prevents misunderstandings and gives your customers confidence in your professionalism.

-For an efficient quotation workflow, consider using digital tools that help you create professional quotations, track status and automate follow-ups.
-This saves you time and ensures you don’t miss important deadlines.
+For an efficient quotation workflow, consider using digital tools that help you create professional quotations, track their status and automate follow-ups.
+This will save you time and ensure you don’t miss any important deadlines.
 For more information on how to optimise your quotation process, contact specialists or schedule a brainstorming session.

 Do you have questions about optimising your quotation process or would you like to know how Catermonkey can support your business?
 We are happy to help!
 Whether you have ideas for improving your workflow or specific questions about our platform, Catermonkey is here to help.